Lascaux caves tourism & sightseeing

 Lascaux II caves are open all year except January - mid-February, closed Mondays in low season.

-Entrance charge (2009) 8.50 euros (5.50 euros for children 6-12).
+Entrance charge about 9 euros (60 euros for children 6-12).
 Tickets available on site, although there is frequently a queue to enter, especially in summer.

 Combined tickets are also available that include entrance to other caves in the Vezeze Valley.

-- Abri of Laugerie-Haute - national monument (18km)
+- Decorated caves of the Vezere Valley: national monument (18km)